pixelsandpointers/pixelsandpointers/README.md

 🌱 I’m currently learning:
 - the JAX stack
-- Scene Graphs, Semantic Computer Vision
+- Computer vision from scratch

 💬 Languages I'm speaking and/or learning: 🇩🇪 🇬🇧 🇨🇳 🇹🇼 🇪🇸